ZiminYue/CosmosVision/DevLogs/Development.md

 ### September 22
 - Attempted to package the project into an .exe file for portability, but after hours of trying PyInstaller and Nuitka, it still didn’t work.
+- But verified the feasibility of remote testing via a video call.